We are children of God, saved by grace through faith in Christ.

 We are now serving as missionaries in the South American nation of Ecuador.
 We arrived in Ecuador in April, 2012.
 For the first year and a half, we lived in Quito, did language study, and worked with an organization called Operation Ecuador and the jungle ministry at Kumanii, an old eco-tourist lodge on the Cayapas River in the northwest region of the country.
 Rusty coached and mentored local evangelists and church planters working in the villages along the river.
 He also assisted with a variety of short-term mission campaigns that complemented those evangelistic efforts.

 In October of 2013, we moved to Tabacundo (about an hour and a half drive north of Quito), where we now administer a Christian camp, Camp Bellevue.
 We oversee a small staff, host groups for retreats, camps, and short-term mission projects, and run an after-school program for children of low-income families in the community.
 Additionally, we work with several area churches to encourage and equip them to serve and evangelize their communities.
-Rusty is trained in the DISC, a personality inventory, with Personality Insights, and we both have been trained in PATH (Periodic Assessment of Team Health) through Culture Concepts Consulting.
-We use both of these tools to bless and equip church-planting teams to work together more effectively and relate to one another more healthily.
+Rusty is trained in the DISC, a personality inventory, with Personality Insights.
+He also counsels couples as a certified facilitator with Prepare/Enrich.
+We were both trained to coach church-planting teams using the PATH (Periodic Assessment of Team Health) through Culture Concepts Consulting.
+We enjoy using all of these tools to bless and equip church-planting teams to work together and relate to one another more effectively.
+We believe that healthy marriages and teams are foundational to healthy church plants.

 For more information on the Bellevue Foundation, click here.
-Visit Camp Bellevue's Facebook page here.
+Visit Camp Bellevue's Facebook page in English here or in Spanish here.

 Interested in getting involved?
 Click here.